pstimpel/waveformgenerator/README.md

 I built the whole circuit at least 4 times on breadboards.
 And what to tell: those breadboards can be a pain in the ass, at least the cheapos.

+## What can you expect?

+You will get a waveform generator able to generate sine, triangle and square waves.
+The frequency range is from about 1 Hz up to 100 kHz, split into 5 ranges you can switch between (1-10, 10-100, 100 to 1,000, 1,000 to 10,000 and 10,000 to 100,000 Hz, roughly).
+You can adjust the frequency within these ranges by two potis.
+The amplitude is about +5 to -5 V (adjustable) at the 50 Ohms output, and from 0 to 5V at the TTL output.
+There is a basic Pulse width modulation available as well.
+You can adjust the pulse width.
+By combining sine or triangle waves and PWM you recieve kind of a ramp modulation.
+The waveform is quite solid, but with 100kHz you will see some distortion and spikes.
+It seems this is kind of a typical behavior of the XR2206 chipset.
+There is a frequency counter used to display the set frequency.
+However, this is kind of an estimation, especially in very low Hz ranges.

 ## What you will find in this repository

 ### Folder enclosure